 Only full-time students (6 or more classes at FJH) will be eligible for Honor Roll.
-Honor students are identified by grade point average (G.P.A.).
-Grade point is calculated by the computer each quarter.

-High Honor Roll 3.80 and above

-Honor Roll 3.50 to 3.79

-Citizenship Honor Roll 5 H's - no N's or U's, and no ISS
+Honor students are identified by grade point average.
+High Honor Roll: 3.8 and above, Honor Roll: 3.5-3.79, Citizenship Honor Roll: 5 H's-no N's or U's and no discipline points.